lua-rocks/core-deprecated/lib/object/readme.md

 ### has `(function)`

-Returns the "membership range" between self and the checking class
+Returns the "membership range" between self and the checking class.

 > Returns `0` if belongs to it or `false` if there is no membership.